 More youthful bearded dragons require more animal protein, so do not be shocked if the more youthful dragons barely consume the veggies.
 Fully-grown adults, on the other hand, no longer need such big amounts of protein due to the fact that they have actually currently expanded to full size.

 This indicates they will depend more on the veggie matter for their sustenance.
-With this in mind, you will need to discover a nutritious mix of plant issue to ensure that your reptile will be able to live long and gladly inside your enclosure.
+With this in mind, you will need to discover a nutritious mix of plant issues to ensure that your reptile will be able to live long and gladly inside your bearded dragon enclosure.
 Do this, and you can stay clear of the average figure of 6 months for captive bearded dragons.